When do trajectories matter? Identifiability analysis for stochastic transport phenomena

-Overall this exercise illustrates how to take a loglikelihood function that well-identifies the parameters and to understand how parameter variability within the parameter confidence set translates into variability in terms of the measurable quantities.
-As we explained, care needs to be taken when interpreting the prediction intervals depending on the identifiability of the parameters in question.
-While previous work has generated prediction intervals for count and density data, similar to Figure \ref{fig:F7}(c), our results in Figure \ref{fig:F7}(b) and (d) are the first time that a prediction interval has been generated for trajectory data in this way.
+Overall, this exercise shows how likelihood-based prediction translates parameter uncertainty into uncertainty in measurable quantities.
+Care is required when the underlying parameters are poorly identified, since prediction intervals may then depend on arbitrary bounds imposed on the parameter space.
+While previous work has generated prediction intervals for count and density data, our results in Figure \ref{fig:F7}(b) and (d) provide, to our knowledge, the first trajectory-data prediction intervals constructed in this way.